paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Thanks for the kind words everybody!

     [@Stuart](#remark-4): I plan to add icons for all the major IM providers in the next release, including AIM, Yahoo, Messenger, GTalk and Skype.
 An icon for a generic phone sounds like a good idea, although you are right it falls slightly outside the remit for these icons.
-I'll have to have a think about this.
+I’ll have to have a think about this.

 - author: wikignome
   gravatar: ed3a369a5537920fe73684fb2f52e1c6